-Simulation output signals have some undesirable patterns which can indicate the faulty behavior during the simulation.
-Those patterns are called anti-patterns and have been widely studied in some past literature~\cite{ling2021faster, arrieta2019pareto, wang2013minimizing, matinnejad2017automated, matinnejad2015effective} where no human oracle is defined.
+Simulation output signals can have some undesirable patterns which can indicate the faulty behavior during the simulation.
+Those patterns are called anti-patterns and have been widely studied in some past literature~\cite{ling2021faster, arrieta2019pareto, wang2013minimizing, matinnejad2017automated, matinnejad2015effective} where a human oracle is not available.
 We also utilize those anti-patterns in our experiments to address the oracle problem.

 By looking through the past literature, we have collected four anti-patterns that related to our study and can be obtained with our settings.
 They are {\em discontinuity}, {\em instability}, {\em growth to infinity}, and {\em minimum \& maximum difference}.
+Note that the {\em minimum \& maximum difference} is more about the effectiveness metric instead of the anti-pattern.
+However, to simplify the description of those metrics, we include it in the illustration of anti-patterns.
 As stated above, those terms have shown the success in revealing faulty behaviors in the past literature.
 We have summarized those terms in Table~\ref{tab:anti-pattern}: \bi{\item The }{\bf description} column summarizes each anti-pattern; \item The {\bf goal} column shows how these anti-patterns can most likely reveal faults from output signals, \item The {\bf formula} column presents detailed mathematical formulas on how to calculate those anti-patterns. \item The {\bf example} column presents the examples of anti-patterns in the signal format. \ei Note that all our output signals will have 4 anti-pattern values.
-Therefore, in our proposed clustering approach, the total number of goals will be $4 * n$ where $n$ represents number of outputs in a certain Cyber-Physical models.
+Therefore, in our proposed clustering approach, the total number of goals will be $4 * n$ where $n$ represents number of outputs in a certain simulation models.
 We use the \textit{domination} predicate (described below) to select better candidates on these $4 * n$ goals.

-In multi-goal optimization, {\em domination predicates} assess how well an optimizer is trading off between multiple goals. traditionally, this is done with {\em binary domination} that says one solution is better than another if none of the goal scores are worse than the other and at least one solution is better\footnote{To say that another way, we have {\em zero reasons} to prefer the other solution and at least {\em one reason} to prefer this solution.}
+In multi-goal optimization, {\em domination predicates} assess how well an optimizer is trading off between multiple goals.
+Traditionally, this is done with {\em binary domination}, which states that one solution is better than another if none of the goal is worse than the others and at least one solution is better\footnote{To say that another way, we have {\em zero reasons} to prefer the other solution and at least {\em one reason} to prefer this solution.}

 Many studies warn that binary domination struggles to distinguish candidates for three or more goals~\cite{Zitzler2004,sayyad2013value,Wagner07}.
 Hence Zitzler~\cite{Zitzler2004} proposed a {\em continuous domination predicate} that reflects on the {\em size} of the goal value delta ($\Delta(a,b)$) between two solutions $a,b$.
 Given $1 \le i \le n$ goals and some weight value $w_i$ that is $(1,-1)$ for goals we want to minimize or maximize, then Zitzler says that moving from solution $a$ to solution $b$ will ``cost'' \mbox{$\Delta(a,b)=\sum_i e^{w_i * (a_i-b_i)/n}$}.
 He then concludes that solution $a$ is better than solution $b$ if it loses least; i.e. \mbox{$\Delta(a,b) < \Delta(b,a)$}.